Cross Country: 1964 AMC Rambler Classic 660 V8 – Sold?

 Completely redesigned for 1963, not only was the Rambler Classic line the first to be influenced by designer Dick Teague, the upscale look combined with a dizzying array of available features earned AMC Motor Trend Magazine’s Car of The Year award.
-This V8-powered 1964 Rambler Classic 660 station wagon currently listed here on Craigslist in Haverhill, Massachusetts for $16,000 illustrates how little styling changed at AMC each model year.
+This V8-powered 1964 Rambler Classic 660 station wagon originally listed in June 2021 on Craiglist in Haverhill, Massachusetts for $16,000 illustrates how little styling changed at AMC each model year.
 Despite our repeated suggestions to the contrary, Hagerty Insurance continues not posting values for most Ramblers including this car.
 The Collector Car Market Review Online Tool, however, confirms the current asking price is just under one thousand dollars above this guide’s #1 “Excellent” appraisal of $15,150.

 AMC redesigned its Rambler Classic line subtle body sculpturing for the 1963 model year and were the first all-new cars developed by the company since 1956.
 Despite the new cars being both shorter and narrower by one inch and over two inches lower than the car it replaced, passenger and luggage capacity remained the same.
 Fun fact: Its smaller size made Ramblers ideal for international markets, and one of AMC’s bright spots was how many cars were assembled in a number of countries.
 In Europe, Renault even built this car in their Haren, Belgium plant and marketed it as a luxury car, filling the gap above the tiny Renault Dauphine.